cplusplus/parallelism-ts/README.md

 # Parallelism TS Editor's Report, pre-Albuquerque mailing

-NXXXX is the proposed working draft of Parallelism TS Version 2.
+N4706 is the proposed working draft of Parallelism TS Version 2.
 It contains changes to the Parallelism TS as directed by the committee at the Albuquerque meeting.

-NXXXX updates the previous draft, N4696, published in the pre-Toronto mailing.
+N4706 updates the previous draft, N4696, published in the pre-Toronto mailing.

 # Technical Changes